10 Reasons to choose Parador Resort and Spa, Costa Rica

 With double rooms starting at around $250 and suites from $450, Parador Resort and Spa places itself quite highly in the luxury market, so we were expecting great things – We were not disappointed.
 The room we were shown to was one of their Vista Suites, with sea views to the right of the balcony, perfectly visible from the corner jet spa!
-Back inside, the spacious bedroom lounge area is dominated by a sumptuous double bed, covered with cushions and a thick, white, luxury duvet of the sort that only seem to exist to the best of hotel beds – if you tried to take it home it would probably vanish!
+Back inside, the spacious bedroom lounge area is dominated by a sumptuous double bed, covered with cushions and a thick, white, luxury duvet of the sort that only seems to exist in the best of hotel beds – if you tried to take it home it would probably vanish!
 Tucked away behind the bed is yet another full-size jet spa bath, just in case you tire of the sea view and prefer to bathe indoors for a change, and a walk in the shower more than large enough for two.
-Of course, there’s super-powered air conditioning, a widescreen TV on the wall and a coffee maker complete with a good supply of fresh coffee.
+Of course, there’s super-powered air conditioning, a widescreen TV on the wall, and a coffee maker complete with a good supply of fresh coffee.
 Could it possibly get any better?
 Well actually, yes it can!

-Penthouse Suite – King size bed
+Penthouse Suite – King-size bed

 Penthouse Suite – Balcony Jacuzzi

 Penthouse Suite – Gigantic balcony overlooking the ocean